wenig/touchstone-rs/README.md

 ## Contributing an Algorithm

 Touchstone-rs accepts new streaming anomaly detectors via pull request, each one living as its own crate under `algorithms/` and picked up automatically by the workspace.
-See [`ADD_ALGORITHM.md`](ADD_ALGORITHM.md) for the step-by-step workflow (fork → add crate → implement `Detector` → open PR) and how CI validates submissions.
+See [`ADD_ALGORITHM.md`](ADD_ALGORITHM.md) for the step-by-step workflow (fork, add crate, implement `Detector`, open PR) and how CI validates submissions.

 ## References